godotengine/godot-docs/tutorials/gui/gui_skinning.rst

 .. image:: img/themeci3.png

-Select the "normal" stylebox and create a new "StyleBoxTexture", then edit it.
+From ``Styles``, open the "Normal" drop-down menu next to where it probably says "null" and create a "New StyleBoxTexture", then edit it.
 A texture stylebox basically contains a texture and the size of the margins that will not stretch when the texture is stretched.
 This is called "3x3" stretching: